ImperialCollegeLondon/virtual_ecosystem/docs/source/development/design/defining_new_models.md

 ### The `from_config` factory method

-Configuration files are used to create a configuration object (see {class}`~virtual_ecosystem.core.config.Config`), which contains details of the configuration process but also provides a dictionary interface to the configuration data.
+Configuration files are used to create a configuration object  which contains details of the configuration process but also provides a dictionary interface to the configuration data.
 So, the example above might result in a `Config` object with the following model specific data.